JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 - define the state class
 - specify the storage location using `@com.intellij.openapi.components.State`

-Note that instances of extensions cannot persist in their state by implementing `PersistentStateComponent`.
+Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
-If your extension needs to have a persistent state, you need to define a separate service responsible for managing it.
+If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.

 ### Implementing the PersistentStateComponent Interface